AntoniosHadji/AntoniosHadji.github.io/_posts/2016-11-30-switch-terminal-colors-at-night.markdown

 colorscheme solarized
 ```

 This doesn't make vim change immediately at 5 pm.
 However, I can see a thin outline of the terminal color outside of vim in gnome-terminal.
+This is enough for a reminder it's time to wrap up.
+And if I exit and restart vim it will be in light solarized color scheme.

+A task for another day is to figure out how to trigger a time based action in vim.

 [1]: http://ethanschoonover.com/solarized
 [2]: http://jonls.dk/redshift/